Isla Vista attacks: Searches and questioning

+An autopsy of Rodger's body concluded he died by suicide from a gunshot wound to the head and had drugs in his body.
+In June 2014, his body was cremated and released from the coroner's office to his family, who held a private ceremony and planned to hold a funeral in England later that year.
+Rodger's aunt described him as a "loner" and a "sick, disturbed young man" who was "very dark" and "very depressed".
+She questioned how Rodger was allowed to access firearms despite showing signs of mental decline and criticized the United States and its gun laws.
+She also offered her condolences to the victims and their families.
+In interviews with the Daily Mail and Kent Online, Rodger's paternal grandmother described him as "very sick" and a "disturbed boy", mentioning that if her husband were still alive, he would be in "terrible shock".
 In June 2014, Rodger's father met with Richard Martinez, the father of Michaels-Martinez, to discuss Michaels-Martinez and his life.
 (Note: Attributed to multiple references:) During an interview, Peter told Barbara Walters despite his son's long history of social problems and years of therapy, he never thought his son was capable of murder.
 Peter said his son was good at hiding his true emotions, expressed sorrow for the pain caused to the victims' families, and said he would help prevent future mass killings.
 (Note: Attributed to multiple references:) Five years after Rodger's attack, his mother searched mass shootings online and found threat assessment.
 She later began participating in threat assessment training sessions, sharing her experiences and hoping people will find warning signs of individuals in mental distress.